iceberg

 $15,000,000+ 0.09%

 T. Rowe Price Charitable has established service agreements with T. Rowe Price Associates, Inc., to manage the investment pools operated for the benefit of T. Rowe Price Charitable and its donors.
 Investment returns are net of expenses of the underlying mutual funds.
-Click here for the pool's annualized expense ratios as of the last quarter.
+Click here for the pool's annualized expense ratios as of the previous month.

 The total annual fees are the sum of the administrative and investment fees.